NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 The NAIF PDS4 Bundle Generator needs a configuration file to be executed.
 This configuration file is at least bundle specific and depending on the way it is implemented, it can also be release specific.
-It is a rather lenghty file and it can be a bit obscure and setting it up for the first time for a bundle might take some time.
+It is a rather lengthy file and it can be a bit obscure and setting it up for the first time for a bundle might take some time.
 The positive point though is that once the configuration file is generated for the bundle and is adapted to the user's